logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Uninstalling libraries
 ----------------------

-To uninstall a library navigate to the *Installed Python Libraries* tab and click the *Uninstall* button the the library to remove.
+To uninstall a library navigate to the *Manage Environment* tab and click the *Uninstall* button the the library to remove.
 Keep in mind that this will also clone the environment before actually performing the uninstall operation.

 .. _python6.gif: ../../_images/python/python6.gif
 .. figure:: ../../imgs/python/python6.gif